THEXN/TShock/Commands-&-Permissions.md

 ###Permissions Required: managegroup###

-* /addGroup <group name> [optional permissions] - Allows adding of additional group types, other than the default groups (VIP, newadmin, trustedadmin, etc.).
+* /addGroup <group name> [optional permissions, space seperated or comma serperated, not both] - Allows adding of additional group types, other than the default groups (VIP, newadmin, trustedadmin, etc.).
+ * Example: /addGroup tester ban kick heal OR /addGroup tester ban,kick,heal NOT /addGroup tester ban, kick, heal
 * /delGroup <group name> - Delete an existing group.
-* /modGroup add|del <group name> <permission to add or remove> - <permission> is the permission required to use a set of commands.
+* /modGroup add|del <group name> <permission to add or remove, only one at a time, sorry!> - <permission> is the permission required to use a set of commands.
  * Example: /modGroup add vip managewarp

 ###Permissions Required: cfg###